katelloyd83/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 I am excited to work with you, and guide you through the journey introducing you to sonic art!

 Please feel free to leverage my virtual office hours.
-I would love it if each and everyone of you would create a an appointment to meet with me in the first few weeks to introduce yourself.
+I would love it if each and everyone of you would create an appointment to meet with me in the first few weeks to introduce yourself.
 You can do this through my Calendly links.
 These are available via the  [Instructors tab]({{site.baseurl}}/instructors/).

 For anyone wanting to setup an appointment immediately, please feel free to setup a meeting right now!